Loading...

 The following additional fees may also apply:

-• Listing upgrade fees: An additional fee is applied should sellers choose to upgrade their listing and avail its special features.
+• Listing upgrade fees: An additional fee is applied should sellers upgrade their listing and avail its special features.
 These include bold fonts, subtitles, and setting a minimum sale price for an item.

 Be careful, piling up listing upgrades without keeping an eye on the fees may result in a costly mishap.
-To avoid such a scenario, use the eBay fee calculator to accurately determine each cost before listing your product up for sale.
-Despite housing a seemingly complex fee structure, eBay’s seller fees are still less as compared to Amazon’s.
+To avoid such a scenario, use the eBay fee calculator to accurately determine each cost before listing your product for sale.

 Clearly, eBay does not place its sellers in the same precarious situation and has a far more complex return and refund policy.
-Its seller-oriented behavior is perhaps best showcased by equipping its sellers with a ‘No Returns’ optionality often leaving buyers dissatisfied and unable to return products.
+Its seller-oriented behavior is perhaps best showcased by equipping its sellers with a ‘No Returns’ optionality, often leaving buyers dissatisfied and unable to return products.

 Amazon’s Core Advantage: Amazon Prime